novicap/api-docs/source/includes/_users_create.md

 This endpoint allows you to create a user in a company that has no users associated.

+If the company is not using NoviCap yet, it will be created and associated to you.

 If the user does not have an account on NoviCap yet, he/she will receive an email to set the password.

 ### HTTP Request